Using the Colorlab API

 - add error handling that allows you to catch these errors if they do occur

-Requests will succeed again after enough requests have emptied out within the timeframe.
+Requests will succeed again after enough requests have emptied out within the current window.